-The maximum federal/State benefit for a free breakfast is \$1.40 per breakfast served in a regular school or \$1.56 per breakfast served in a severe need school (or \$252.00 a year in regular schools and \$280.80 a year in severe need schools, assuming 180 school days).
-The maximum federal/State benefit for a reduced price breakfast is \$1.10 per breakfast served in a regular school or \$1.26 per breakfast served in a severe need school (or \$198.00 a year in regular schools and \$226.80 a year in severe need schools, assuming 180 school days).
-The maximum federal/State benefit for a paid breakfast is 23 cents per breakfast served in a regular or severe need school (or \$41.40 a year, assuming 180 school days).
+The maximum federal/State benefit for a free breakfast is \$1.44 per breakfast served in a regular school or \$1.61 per breakfast served in a severe need school (or \$259.20 a year in regular schools and \$289.80 a year in severe need schools, assuming 180 school days of participation).
+The maximum federal/State benefit for a reduced-price breakfast is \$1.14 per breakfast served in a regular school or \$1.31 per breakfast served in a severe need school (or \$205.20 a year in regular schools and \$235.80 a year in severe need schools, assuming 180 school days of participation).
+The maximum federal/State benefit for a paid breakfast is 24 cents per breakfast served in a regular or severe need school (or \$43.20 a year, assuming 180 school days of participation).

-- Cost Sharing: For reduced price breakfasts, cost sharing represents the cost of breakfast minus any federal/State/local subsidies.
-The price to a paying child is determined locally by each school system, depending on the extent to which each local jurisdiction contributes a subsidy. - Accessibility: Entitlement program available in almost all Maryland elementary schools and most secondary schools.
-By State law, every elementary school is required to offer the school breakfast program unless it meets certain standards of exemption. - Regional Variations: Benefits and eligibility criteria are standard across the State.
+Cost Sharing:

+For reduced-price breakfasts, cost sharing represents the cost of breakfast minus any federal/State/local subsidies.
 The price to a paying child is determined locally by each school system, depending on the extent to which each local jurisdiction contributes a subsidy.
+However, the price to a reduced-price student may not exceed 30 cents.